Discover the fundamentals on how to lift weights to build muscle in this definitive weight training guide for beginners.

 It’s important to push through your last reps in a set for maximum muscle fiber tear, but training to failure is a controversial topic in the bodybuilding community.
 Some people recommend it and some people are against it.
-However the truth is, you do not need to train to failure to build muscle effective.
+However, the truth is, you do not need to train to failure to build muscle effectively.
 The important thing is to keep lifting heavy weights in the correct range and consistently making progressive overload happen to build muscle.

 Performing Your Sets (Rest Intervals)